rwightman/pytorch-nips2017-adversarial/README.md

 * Targeted Attack: https://www.kaggle.com/c/nips-2017-targeted-adversarial-attack
 * Defense: https://www.kaggle.com/c/nips-2017-defense-against-adversarial-attack

 The code in this repository includes the competition runtime scripts, along with support code for experiments, training, and other ideas at various stages of completion.
 The code here is far from production quality, and many pieces were abandoned moving from one idea to the next.
+The attacks and defenses were build to run within the Development Toolkit provided in Google's Cleverhans repsitory (https://github.com/tensorflow/cleverhans/tree/master/examples/nips17_adversarial_competition).

-The runtime code submitted for the final competition round can be found at: https://bitbucket.org/alekseynp/nips-submissions/src
+The competition runtime code submitted for the final round can be found at: https://bitbucket.org/alekseynp/nips-submissions/src

 Additionally, Aleksey wrote a paper to describe our work and give credit where credit is due (http://alekseynp.com/papers/nips2017-adversarial-paper.pdf) and we did a presentation at our local (Vancouver, Canada) Kaggle meetup with some additional information (https://goo.gl/du57Zk)